launchbadge/sqlx/README.md

 In addition, there are `fetch`, `fetch_one`, `fetch_optional`, `fetch_all`, and `fetch_scalar` to receive results.

 The `Query` type returned from `sqlx::query` will return `Row<'conn>` from the database.
 Column values can be accessed by ordinal or by name with `row.get()`.
-As the `Row` retains an immutable borrow on the connection, only one `Row` may exist at a time.
+As the `Row` retains a mutable borrow on the connection, only one `Row` may exist at a time.

 The `fetch` query finalizer returns a stream-like type that iterates through the rows in the result sets.